-Figure 7-4 and Figure 7-5 show one-year and twelve-year groundwater elevation change maps, respectively.
+Figure 7-4 and Figure 7-5 show one-year and long-term groundwater elevation change maps, respectively.
 In addition to the main map frame, two separate zoomed-in frames are included on each figure to show calculated water level changes for the numerous wells in the mid-valley area and TEL-GRF vicinity.
-The change in groundwater elevation is based on the difference between the average groundwater elevations for wells monitored in the Indio Subbasin during WY 2019-2020 and WY 2020-2021 (one-year) and WY 2008-2009 and WY 2020-2021 (twelve-year).
+The change in groundwater elevation is based on the difference between the average groundwater elevations for wells monitored in the Indio Subbasin during WY 2020-2021 and WY 2021-2022 (one-year) and WY 2008-2009 and WY 2021-2022 (long-term).
 Current groundwater elevations were compared to WY 2008-2009 because that water year represented recent historical lows for much of the basin.
 Figure 7-3 shows the volume of recovery since those historical lows.
 Careful consideration was taken to ensure that average water level measurements for each well for the respective water years were comparable.

-7.2.1 One-Year Change (WY 2019-2020 to WY 2020-2021)
+7.2.1 One-Year Change (WY 2020-2021 to WY 2021-2022)

-Figure 7-4 shows the one-year change in average groundwater elevations from WY 2019-2020 to WY 2020-2021 for the Indio Subbasin.
-Groundwater levels in the Indio Subbasin generally increased from WY 2019-2020 to WY 2020-2021 in most of the Subbasin.
-However, in the northwestern area of the Subbasin in the immediate vicinity of the WWR-GRF, groundwater levels declined compared with WY 2019-2020, due to reduced replenishment in the latter half of WY 2020-2021.
-Groundwater levels also declined somewhat across the eastern portion of the Subbasin but have shown long-term increasing trends.
-Increasing groundwater levels up to 11 feet are seen downgradient of the WWR-GRF in the vicinity of Palm Springs associated with greater groundwater replenishment at this facility in previous years.
-In the central portion of the Indio Subbasin from Palm Desert to La Quinta, groundwater levels generally rose with water level changes ranging from about -3 to 8.5 feet.
-Some of the increase in groundwater levels is likely associated with the initiation of replenishment at the PD-GRF beginning in February 2019.
-In the vicinity of TEL-GRF, groundwater levels increased by up to 5 feet, with increased levels observed as far as the Mecca area and adjacent to the Salton Sea.
-Groundwater level increases reflect the continued benefits of recharge operations at the TEL-GRF.
+Figure 7-4 shows the one-year change in average groundwater elevations from WY 2020-2021 to WY 2021-2022 for the Indio Subbasin.
+Groundwater levels in most of the Indio Subbasin were generally stable from WY 2020-2021 to WY 2021-2022.
+However, in the northwestern area of the Subbasin in the immediate vicinity of the WWR-GRF, groundwater levels declined compared with WY 2020-2021, due to reduced replenishment in WY 2021-2022.
+This represents the second year of less than average groundwater replenishment in WWR-GRF resulting in lower groundwater levels in the vicinity of the facility.
+Groundwater levels at all Key Wells remain above the minimum thresholds (MTs).
+In the central portion of the Indio Subbasin from Palm Desert to La Quinta, groundwater levels remained stable including around the PD-GRF and TEL-GRF.

-7.2.2 Twelve-Year Change (WY 2008-2009 to WY 2020-2021)
+7.2.2 Thirteen-Year Change (WY 2008-2009 to WY 2021-2022)

-Figure 7-5 shows the twelve-year change in average groundwater elevations from WY 2008-2009 to WY 2020-2021 for the Indio Subbasin.
-Groundwater levels in most of the Indio Subbasin have increased over the past 12 years.
-The largest groundwater increases are observed downgradient of the WWR-GRF in the Palm Springs area and in the vicinity of the TEL-GRF and PD-GRF, with water level increases of up to about 150 feet directly downgradient of the WWR-GRF, about 100 feet near the TEL-GRF, and about 25 feet near the PD-GRF.
-In the greater mid-valley area near Palm Desert, Indian Wells, and La Quinta, groundwater level increases have risen on the order of 20 feet, reflecting the benefits of source substitution, conservation programs, and recharge operations.
-Some localized declines have occurred northeast of Bermuda Dunes and at the northeastern tip of the Subbasin.
-Groundwater levels in the southeastern portion of the Indio Subbasin have generally increased, typically between 10 and 45 feet, reflecting storage benefits from replenishment operations at the TEL-GRF and decreased pumping.
+Figure 7-5 shows the long-term change in average groundwater elevations from WY 2008-2009, a period of historical lows, to WY 2021-2022 for the Indio Subbasin.
+While groundwater replenishment was reduced in WWR-GRF, the long history of consistent recharge at this facility has resulted in increased long term water levels and has helped maintain the basin in critical dry years such as WY 2021-2022.
+Replenishment at TEL-GRF and PD-GRF continued in WY 2021-2022 without reduction.
+Groundwater levels in most of the Indio Subbasin have increased over the past 13 years.
+The largest groundwater level increases are observed downgradient of the WWR-GRF in the Palm Springs area and in the vicinity of the TEL-GRF and PD-GRF, with water level increases of up to about 90 feet directly downgradient of the WWR-GRF, about 100 feet near the TEL-GRF, and about 25 feet near the PD-GRF.
+In the greater mid-valley area near Palm Desert, Indian Wells, and La Quinta, groundwater level increases have risen about 20 feet, reflecting the benefits of source substitution, conservation programs, and recharge operations.
+Some localized declines have occurred northeast of Bermuda Dunes.
+Groundwater levels in the southeastern portion of the Indio Subbasin have generally increased, typically between 10 and 50 feet, reflecting storage benefits from replenishment operations at the TEL-GRF and decreased pumping.